 Vilification is defined as "abusively disparaging speech or writing".

+He/she accused me of vilification.
 Any disinterested, fair-minded, person would recognise that vilification is what STT does, while I use criticism.